jeffgabriel/ARMBasedDockerDeploy/README.md

-# ARMBasedDockerDeploy
+# ARM Based Docker Deployment
-Azure ARM deployment of docker based Redis
+This is a sample Azure ARM deployment of a docker based Redis image.
+The full details have been spelled out over at <a href="http://blog.jeffgabriel.com/dockerarmdeploy.html">http://blog.jeffgabriel.com/dockerarmdeploy.html</a>